 e-Invoice Malaysia

-E-Invoicing in Malaysia: IRB Implementation Timeline Starting August 2024 for Businesses with Over RM100 Million Annual Revenue (Updated on 5 Aug 2025, based on information from IRB's website and FAQs which were updated on 5 June 2025 and 9 July 2025 respectively).
+E-Invoicing in Malaysia: IRB Implementation Timeline Starting August 2024 for Businesses with Over RM100 Million Annual Revenue (Updated on 26 January 2026, based on information from IRB's website and Specific Guidelines Version 4.6 which was published on 5 January 2026).

 What is an e-invoice?